awsdocs/amazon-vpc-user-guide/doc_source/getting-started-ipv4.md

 ## Step 4: Assign an Elastic IP Address to Your Instance<a name="getting-started-assign-eip"></a>

 In the previous step, you launched your instance into a public subnet — a subnet that has a route to an Internet gateway\.
 However, the instance in your subnet also needs a public IPv4 address to be able to communicate with the Internet\.
 By default, an instance in a nondefault VPC is not assigned a public IPv4 address\.
 In this step, you'll allocate an Elastic IP address to your account, and then associate it with your instance\.
 For more information about Elastic IP addresses, see [Elastic IP Addresses](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#vpc-eips)\.

-The following diagram represents the architecture of your VPC after you've completed this step\.

-![\[Getting started: Assign an Elastic IP address to your instance\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/getting-started-3-diagram.png)

 **To allocate and assign an Elastic IP address**